imagineLife/big-site/content/http-server/styling-and-interaction.md

 - can listen on a default port
 - can listen on a port from an env var
 - listens at a root `/` endpoint
-- returns an html doc when a request (_preferrably a browser_) hits an endpoint
+- returns an html doc when a request (_preferably a browser_) hits an endpoint

 ## Including a Stylesheet